Where to Get Soap Making Ingredients (Suppliers by Country)

 Food-grade Lye and Distilled Water

-Also, If you weren’t already aware, tap water and mineral water can have contaminants ranging from minerals to debris from your pipes.
+If you aren’t already aware, tap water and mineral water can have contaminants ranging from minerals to debris from your pipes.
 These, too, can cause free-floating oils in your soap bars to go rancid.
 That’s why soap makers use distilled water to make soap.
 It’s almost completely pure and will not adversely affect your soap.

-Distilled water is common in the United States and soapmakers who live there have no trouble sourcing it from the supermarket.
+Distilled water is common in the United States, and soapmakers who live there have no trouble sourcing it from supermarkets.
 Here in the UK, it’s not available in any shop that I’ve ever seen.
-Instead, there’s a type of water called deionized water that’s treated and pure but it’s not the same.
-Deionized water has had almost all of the minerals removed from it, whereas distilled water has had the minerals, chemicals, bacteria, and organic matter removed.
+Instead, there’s a type of water called deionized water that’s treated and pure, but it’s not the same.
+Deionized water has had almost all the minerals removed, whereas distilled water has removed the minerals, chemicals, bacteria, and organic matter.
+In the UK, and perhaps other places, you can order distilled water online, or you can buy a distiller.
+It’s a machine that allows you to make distilled water at home.

-Sourcing Organic Ingredients
+Sourcing Truly Organic Ingredients

 Another issue to be aware of is fake organic ingredients.
 Organic oils, essential oils, and botanicals are sourced from plants grown without synthetic fertilizers or toxic chemicals.
 If you’re looking for a genuinely organic ingredient, the manufacturer will likely be registered with your country’s foremost organic organization.
 That would be USDA Organic in the USA or the Soil Association in the UK.
 If it is not, it’s possible that the product is not organic.